 However, just like learning anything new, such as how to swing a golf club, you’re initially focused on doing it right; the best practices, the mechanics of your swing, each movement, step by step.
 It is only after consistent repetition of the same movement, does it become a habit and you make your swing your own.
 You stop thinking about the mechanics, and habitually just do it.
 You feel confident that you can honor your unique skills to create your own style, since it’s been created on a strong foundation; the basics and core competencies.

-This also holds true when it comes to the questions managers ask when coaching.
-I certainly know there’s a multitude of different questions you can use in any coaching conversation.
+I find sales leaders and managers go through a similar transformation when learning how to ask the right coaching questions.
+Granted, there’s a multitude of different questions you can use in any coaching conversation.
 However, when you have the most effective questions in front of you to ensure consistent use, the conversation becomes magical and both the coach and coachee walk away from that experience feeling great about the new possibility that was co-created.
 Value was delivered, a new solution was co-created, a new possibility emerged.

 Whether it’s sports, music or coaching people, you still need to start with a baseline of best practices to ensure you have a solid foundation to build from before you can make it your own and leverage your own style, strengths and personality into your coaching.